 LA today is home to 600m people, at least 20 countries, dozens of languages, the world's largest Catholic country, a place of great economic inequalities (extreme poverty and wealth).
 South America, Central America, the Caribbean.
-Prof. Katie Holt introduced us to the region through the themes of the legacies of colonialism and transculturation.
+We examined the region through the themes of the legacies of colonialism and transculturation.